GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Jauntling.md

 **Creature Type**: Jauntlings are Eldritch.

-**Size**: Jauntlings are spheres up to 6" meters in height, but their appendages make them stand up to 1'7" high in total.
+**Size**: Jauntlings are spheres up to 6" in height, but their appendages make them stand up to 1'7" high in total.
 They can weigh between 45 - 145 pounds.
 They are small creatures.

 Ability Score Increase: As a jauntling, you have the following adjustments to your attributes
 -1 [Inte]